Local Routing on a Convex Polytope in R^3: Preprocessing Algorithm

 For every $\delta_i'$, we compute a geodesic spanner $G_i'$ on $\delta_i'$.
 That is, every edge of $G_i'$ is located on $\delta_i'$.
-Let $V_i'$ be the set comprising all such points projected on $\delta_i'$.
+Let $V_i'$ be the set comprising all points projected on $\delta_i'$.
 To reduce dependency on $n$ in computing $G_i'$, we deterministically sample points in $V_i'$.
-As part of this, with a greedy algorithm, we arbitrarily partition $\delta_i$ into $\frac{1}{\epsilon}$ grid cells of approximately the same area.
-Then, every point in $V_i'$ belongs to a grid cell of $Gr_i'$.
+Let $\cal B$ be a smallest (rectangular) bounding box containing $\delta_i'$ in the plane containing $\delta_i'$.
+We partition $\cal B$ into a set $\cal R$ of squares wherein each of these squares has area equal to the area of $\delta_i'$ multiplied by $\epsilon$.
+Noting $\delta_i'$ is convex, for every $r \in \cal R$, if $r \cap \delta_i' \ne \emptyset$, then we call $r \cap \delta_i'$ is a grid cell on $\delta_i'$.
+This results in partitioning $\delta_i'$ into $\frac{1}{\epsilon}$ grid cells.
+Then, every point in $V_i'$ belongs to a grid cell of $G_i'$, with ties broken arbitrarily.
 The cells of grid $\delta_i'$ are indexed with $j$ where $j \in [1, \frac{1}{\epsilon}]$, and each grid cell is denoted by $g_{ij}'$.
 Among all the projected points that belong to any grid cell $g_{ij}'$, an arbitrary point $r_{ij}'$ is chosen as the {\it representative of grid cell} $g_{ij}'$.
 The vertex $r_{ij}$ that got projected to $r_{ij}'$ is called a {\it representative vertex} of $\delta_i$.
 Refer to Fig.~\ref{fig:selreps}.
-Let $R_i$ be the set comprising all the representatives on $\delta_i$.
-Let $R_i'$ be the set comprising points resulting from projecting every point $p$ in $R_i$ on $\delta_i'$ such that the line joining the point of projection of $p$ on $\delta_i'$ and $p$ is orthogonal to $\delta_i'$.
-The set $R = \bigcup_i R_i$ comprises all the representative vertices of $P$.
-From Lemma~\ref{lem:numpatches}, the proof of the following is immediate.
+We denote the set comprising all the representative vertices on $\delta_i$ by $R_i$.
+And the set $R_i'$ denotes the set comprising points resulting from projecting every point $p$ in $R_i$ on $\delta_i'$ such that the line joining the point of projection of $p$ on $\delta_i'$ and $p$ is orthogonal to $\delta_i'$.
+Noting that a vertex $v$ of a $\delta$-patch could belong to more than one patch when $v$ is located on the boundary of that $\delta$-patch, $v$ being a representative or non-representative vertex is patch-specific.
+However, we call a vertex $v$ of $P$ a representative vertex whenever $v$ is a representative vertex on at least one patch.
+Otherwise, $v$ is a non-representative vertex.
+The multiset $\bigcup_i R_i$ comprises all the representative vertices of $P$.
+Later we set $\delta$ in $\delta$-patches to $\epsilon$.
+Then, from Lemma~\ref{lem:numpatches}, the proof of the following is immediate.